doucoureb/berea-college-csc-226.github.io/index.md

   - **After class**:
     - Continue  [A11: PPM](https://docs.google.com/document/d/1tJYYSurgn0yFq9LHnDBceQuB7_F7sp8ff9Mhg9ImgYY/edit?usp=sharing) which is due on ~~Friday, November 19.~~ Monday, December 6.
     - We will have a quiz on the reading assignment [Chapter 15: GUI and Event Driven Programming (Part 2: 15.11 - 15.31)](https://runestone.academy/runestone/assignments/doAssignment?assignment_id=87077) which is ~~due on Wednesday, November 17.~~ Friday, November 19.
-  - **Reminder:
+  - **Reminders**:
     - The second exam will be held in class on Monday, November 22.
-Be sure to plan to be in class on that day!**
+Be sure to plan to be in class on that day!
     - The CS Alumni Homecoming Panel is this Satruday, November 20 at 1 pm in DT 108A.
 If you go to both parts, we will drop an extra quiz score, which is like getting a perfect quiz averaged into your quiz total.

 ## Day 37: Monday, November 15, 2021